Pause. Uncover. Heal.

 Gua Sha

-Gua sha is a technique that uses a smooth-edged tool to lightly scrape the skin.
+Gua Sha is a technique that uses a smooth-edged tool to lightly scrape the skin.

 This scraping enhances circulation and activates the body’s natural healing response.
 Beneficial for both acute and chronic conditions, it is often used to ease muscle tension, reduce pain and inflammation, and support recovery from illness.